mmmoli/deploy-action/README.md

           user: ${{secrets.KESTRA_USER}}
           password: ${{secrets.KESTRA_PASSWORD}}
           delete: false
+          image_tag: 0.13.10-full
 ```

 This setup also assumes that you stored the host name, user name and password as Actions secrets.

 Finally, instead of only running this workflow manually, you can configure it to be triggered upon push to the main branch: